 Syrtis Major, formerly known by various other names, including the Kaiser Sea, is one of the most conspicuous dark markings on the surface of Mars.
 It is centered near 290° W and 10° N, extends some 1,500 km (930 mi) north from the planet's equator, and spans 1,000 km (620 mi) from west to east.
 Its existence was first noted by Christiaan Huygens, who included it in a sketch he made in 1659; in fact, it was the first permanent feature to be seen on the surface of any planet.

-Later observers noticed that Syrtis Major, and features surrounding it, were subject to seasonal changes, the nature of which was the cause of much speculation (see Mars, changes on).
+Later observers noticed that Syrtis Major, and features surrounding it, were subject to seasonal changes, the nature of which was the cause of much speculation.
 Observations by space probes in the 1960s and '70s, led to the conclusion that the changes are due to lighter-colored windblown dust, partially and temporarily covering the darker underlying material now known to be basaltic rock.

 In the picture to the right, taken by the Hubble Space Telescope, Syrtis Major is the prominent dark shape in the center.
 Below it, appearing white and oval, lies the giant impact basin Hellas.